 Best Drones With Camera

 I think we can all agree that aerial photography has never been easier.
-Drones with camera can be picked up for cheap, allowing you to explore a location like you’ve never seen it before.
+Drones with high-def cameras can be picked up for cheap, allowing you to explore a location like you’ve never seen it before.
 To me, it’s still quite unbelievable that drones allow us to see pictures such as this one.

-Which of course brings us to the question: “What are the best camera drones in 2017?”
+Which of course brings us to the question: “What are the best camera drones in 2021?”

 Although the drone market changes quite a bit, in this article we have some solid suggestions – and fortunately, you can’t go wrong with any of them.
 They combine some of the finest features for aerial photography – for example, the Phantom 4 Pro now has obstacle avoidance in every direction, which makes it extremely hard to crash due to pilot error (don’t fly it recklessly though!)

 But first, there’s something we need to talk about: